rajashreemukherjee123/ShopSphere/README.md

 # 🔄 Redux Toolkit

-The project initially used traditional Redux for state management.
+### State Management

-The application has now been migrated to **Redux Toolkit** for simpler and more maintainable state management.
+The application uses **Redux Toolkit** for centralized and predictable state management.

+Redux Toolkit simplifies Redux development by reducing boilerplate code and providing a structured way to manage application state.
+The project uses separate **slices** to keep different parts of the application state modular, maintainable, and easier to scale.

-Current Redux Toolkit structure:
+### Redux Toolkit Structure

 ```text
 redux/